 The Presbyterian Sisterhood established a maternity Home in North Fitzroy in 1909.
 Previously, it had run a refuge in Warrnambool, in western Victoria.
 The Presbyterian Sisterhood Home housed single mothers and their babies.
 In 1953, the Mary Dickens Hospital Wing, a small maternity hospital, was added to the Home.
 The Home operated until around 1978.

-The Presbyterian Sisterhood established a maternity home in 1909, situated at 223 McKean Street, North Fitzroy.
+The Presbyterian Sisterhood Home was situated at 223 McKean Street, North Fitzroy.
 The Home, for unmarried mothers and their babies, operated until the late 1970s.
+It accommodated up to around 16 residents at a time.

 From